 A new and efficient way of solving the needle-in-a-haystack problem is to use classification algorithms that can screen arbitrary amounts of community posts and comments and identify those that are likely to contain ideas.
-Using natural language processing and machine learning methods, Christensen, Nørskov, Frederiksen, & Scholderer (2016) develop such an algorithm and demonstrate its classification performance and efficiency for the case of extracting new product ideas from an online community related to Lego.
-Christensen et al. (Submitted manuscript) show that the same principles can be applied to extract ideas for innovations from a community related to craft brewing.
+Using text analytics and machine learning methods, Christensen, Nørskov, Frederiksen, & Scholderer (2017) develop such an algorithm and demonstrate its classification performance and efficiency for the case of extracting new product ideas from an online community related to Lego.
+Christensen, Liland, et al. (2017) show that the same principles can be applied to extract ideas for innovations from a community related to craft brewing.
 The authors argue that their method is applicable across different technological areas and product categories because most people use a specific set of words and expressions when they communicate ideas to each other.
-Since the presence of such linguistic markers can easily be detected in a given post or comment, it can also be exploited for the screening of arbitrarily large collections of posts, comments or other types of semi- or unstructured text.
-Implemented as a screening tool in a firm's R&D or marketing department, it can significantly reduce the labour costs that would arise if R&D staff were assigned to manual monitoring of community activity.
+That is, we humans have a very special discourse for talking about our ideas and problems.
+We humans recognize ideas, when we read and hear them, in the same manner as we recognize a car, when we see a car, and we recognize a ship when we see a ship.
+Since the presence of such linguistic markers can easily be detected in a given online community post or comment, it can also potentially be exploited in the screening of arbitrarily large collections of posts, comments or other types of semi- or unstructured text.
+If implemented as a screening tool in a company's R&D or marketing department, it can significantly reduce the labour costs that would arise if R&D staff were assigned to manual monitoring of community activity.